kdwils/blog/content/posts/selfhosting-bluesky-pds.md

 #### The SMTP server

-For things like email verification, the PDS server needs to be able to send an email.
-I just used my google account to handle this for me.
+For account verification, the PDS server needs to send emails.
+I used my Google account to handle this.

 Here is a reference to start with: https://support.google.com/accounts/answer/185833?hl=en